alswl/Rime/README.md

 ## Requirements

 - Linux
   - librime>=1.3
   - opencc>=1.0.2
 - macOS
-  - test in 0.9.27
+  - works properly in 10.15.3 (19D76)
-  - DO NOT install 0.9.20, it is a old deprecated version.
-You should build from source.
+  - DO NOT install 0.9.20, it is a old deprecated version. using `brew cask install squirrel` to install latest squirrel

 ## Structure